Please ensure Javascript is enabled for purposes of website accessibility L-Carnitine & Arterial Plaque

 Important Takeaway

-Researchers noted that while there was there was not a significant increase in total plaque volume following six months of L-carnitine supplementation, their findings suggest potential harm with L-Carnitine supplements, “both for worsening cardiometabolic risk factors (i.e., LDL-C) and for atherosclerosis progression (i.e., stenosis).”
+Researchers noted that while there was not a significant increase in total plaque volume following six months of L-carnitine supplementation, their findings suggest potential harm with L-Carnitine supplements, both for worsening cardiometabolic risk factors (i.e., LDL-C) and for atherosclerosis progression (i.e., stenosis), potentially contributing to arterial plaque.

 As such, they caution the use of L-carnitine supplements, especially for individuals at high cardiovascular risk, such as those with metabolic syndrome.